 - The contact information of the employer or hiring manager

 - A greeting, such as “Dear [Hiring Manager’s Name]”

-- An introduction that highlights your qualifications for the job and the reason for your interest in the position
+- An introduction which include your qualifications and the reason for your interest in the position.

-- A few bullet points to summarize your relevant skills.
+- A few bullet points to summarize your relevant abilities.

 - A closing statement that thanks the employer for considering your application and includes your contact information again

 - A professional closing, such as “Sincerely” followed by your name and signature (if sending a hard copy)

 - Use an easy-to-read font like Arial or Times New Roman.